dfmoralesb/transrate/README.md

 This is a forked branch of Transrate 1.0.4 that will work with Salmon 0.8.2

-Salmon 0.6.0 is reported so have some problems and transrate 1.0.3 doesn’t run properly

 To install this unreleased version of Transrate 1.0.4

 $ git clone https://github.com/dfmoralesb/transrate.git